papaior/Automated-Archetype-based-Task-Generator/to-do.md

 - [x] rename tilts to 'left-tilted', 'upright', 'right-tilted'
 - [x] add dash to location labels
-- [ ] change instructions to match labels
+- [x] change instructions to match labels
 - [ ] change stimuli font to an existing one + special characters (same height as letters)
 - [ ] make large size larger
 - [x] delete comma before 'and's in instructions
 - [x] change a(n) to comply with the vowels
 - [ ] add text "click to see features"
-- [ ] add text "no target present present" if giving feedback
+- [ ] add text "no target present" if giving feedback
 - [ ] new archtype two targets with up to four dimensions in total (big x and red y)
 - [x] split tasks/trials generation
 - [ ] figure out names for the archtypes to name the files